-The Board of the Anglican Funds Grafton Diocese declare that:
+That, with regard to the financial statements for Anglican Funds Grafton Diocese, the Corporate Trustees declare that:

-- 1. the financial statements and notes for the year ended 31 December 2019 are in accordance with the ASIC Corporations (Charitable Investment Fundraising) Instrument 2016/813 and: - a. comply with Australian Accounting Standards Reduced Disclosure Requirements; - b. give a true and fair view of the financial position and performance of the Fund; - c. the activities of the Anglican Funds Grafton Diocese have been undertaken in line with the delegated authority of the Board of Management as per Chapter 18 of the Diocese Governance Ordinance 2008. - 2.
-In the directors' opinion, there are reasonable grounds to believe that the Fund will be able to pay its debts as and when they become due and payable.
+- the financial statements and notes for the year ended 31 December 2020 are in accordance with the ASIC Corporations (Charitable Investment Fundraising) Instrument 2016/813 and: - a. comply with Australian Accounting Standards Reduced Disclosure Requirements; - b. give a true and fair view of the financial position and performance of the Fund; - c. the activities of the Anglican Funds Grafton Diocese have been undertaken in line with the delegated authority of the Board of Management as per Chapter 18 of the Diocese Governance Ordinance 2008. - 2.
+In the Trustees' opinion, there are reasonable grounds to believe that the Fund will be able to pay its debts as and when they become due and payable.

-This declaration is made in accordance with a resolution of the Board of Directors.
+This declaration is made in accordance with a resolution of the Trustees of The Corporate Trustees of the Diocese of Grafton.